mjenior/riptide/README.md

     User-provided file name which contains gene IDs and associated transcription values header : boolean
-    Defines if read abundance file has a header that needs to be ignored default is no header replicates : boolean
+    Defines if read abundance file has a header that needs to be ignored Default is no header replicates : boolean
-    Defines if read abundances contains replicates and medians require calculation default is no replicates (False)
+    Defines if read abundances contains replicates and medians require calculation Default is no replicates (False)
 sep: string
-    Defines what character separates entries on each line defaults to tab (.tsv) binning : boolean
+    Defines what character separates entries on each line Defaults to tab (.tsv) binning : boolean
     Perform discrete binning of transcript abundances into quantiles OPTIONAL, not advised
-    default is False
+    Default is False
 quant_max : float
     Largest quantile to consider
-    default is 0.9
+    Default is 0.9
 quant_min : float
     Smallest quantile to consider
-    default is 0.5
+    Default is 0.5
 step : float
     Step size for parsing quantiles
-    default is 0.125
+    Default is 0.125
+norm : bool
+    Normalize transcript abundances using RPM calculation
+    Performed by default
+factor : numeric
+    Denominator for read normalization calculation
+    Default is 1e6 (RPM)
 ```

 **riptide.contextualize()**